 Digital video conversion of analogue tapes enables them to be preserved for future generations.
 DVDs can be backed up but you will need convert the files to a different format if you want to view them on a SmartTV or a tablet like an iPad.
 MP4 files on a USB stick are very easy to back-up with no loss of quality & they’re already in a format compatible with almost all digital playback equipment.

-Our Video8 transfer service costs £11.99 Video8 to Digital order and price information page.
+Our Video8 transfer service costs from £15.00 for most tapes Video8 to Digital order and price information page.

 Sony developed and introduced the Video8 analogue video cassette format to compete directly with VHS-C. Sony launched their first Handycam branded model in 1985 using the new Video8 tape format with the advantage of a significantly increased recording duration compared to VHS-C. The quality of the picture offered by Video8 generally matched that of competing formats but the audio quality was technically superior.
 Video8 XR was a mildly improved version of Video8 launched towards the end of the formats life.